lj-valencia/cayman-blog-old-site/about.md

 ---
 layout: page
 title: About
 tagline: Economics nerd.
 Casual gamer.
 Avid programmer.
+In no particular order.
 permalink: /about.html
 ref: about
 order: 0